dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md

 The new policy appears in the **Configuration Policies** node of the **Policy** workspace.

 ## Step 4: Associate the app with a mobile application management policy, and then deploy the app
-Ensure that you select the mobile application management policy on the **Mobile App Management** page to associate the policy with the app.
-Then, deploy the app.
+Ensure that you select the mobile application management policy on the **Mobile App Management** page of the **Manage Deployment** dialog box to associate the policy with the app.

 For details, see [Deploy apps in Microsoft Intune](deploy-apps.md).